tc39/proposal-temporal/docs/calendar-subclass.md

 }
 ```

+@ptomato said about this:

+> I'm not sure this approach would work, since you would have to call `super()` before setting the properties on `this`.
+By that time you'd already have the Temporal.Date.prototype getters defined, so I think you'd have to take an approach that was more similar to the calendar approach.

 ### Julian Change Dates

 The Temporal.Calendar Approach has a more natural way to implement calendars that themselves have properties.